ayushimahajan295/Hostel-Management-System/README.md

 In a college or university, it's common to have a hostel or dormitory where students live during their academic years.
 Managing the accommodation for a large number of students efficiently can be challenging.
 The Hostel Accommodation Management System is designed to address this problem by providing a software solution to manage student accommodations within a college hostel.
+It uses the concepts of OOPS in C++.
+It uses inheritance, polymorphism, abstraction and encapsulation.
 Here’s the description of the problem it solves:<br />
 ● Student Allocation<br />
 ● Student Removal and Modification<br />
 ● Displaying Student Details<br />